Comments •• Views

 • Our world: We seek to invest and act responsibly to protect the wider world and to support the communities that we operate in.

 Insight is also committed to contributing to a sustainable world where people succeed and economies thrive.
-We do this by constantly assessing the interests of the universe of the Company’s existing and potential stakeholders and contemplating how bests their interests can be managed.
+We do this by constantly assessing the interests of the Company’s existing and potential stakeholders and contemplating how to act in their best interests.

 High Standards of Business Conduct